LoginRadius/php-sdk/README.md

 curl -sS https://getcomposer.org/installer | php
 ```

-Next, run the Composer command to install the latest stable version of library:
+Next, run the Composer command to install the latest and stable version of library:

 ```
 composer require loginradius/php-sdk:11.2.0